troyhacks/AutoMusic/README.md

 ![image](https://github.com/troyhacks/AutoMusic/assets/5659019/87fee816-6d96-43a7-b4e5-867f64416b3d)

 The system captures a log of the files as it suimulates playback, and saves some of the mislabeled segments for later retraining.
+A bad result later is actually a good training result, as the system will learn to generalize better - I think.

 The current model seems to generalize pretty well - I have tested a few songs at every possible 3-second sample in the song (across 3000 offsets) and the analysis is pretty good at at recognizing a label even when alignment varies.